Abubakar672/Smith-Waterman-/README.md

-Use the Needleman-Wunsch algorithm to align two sequences: s1 and s2.
+Use the Smith Waterman algorithm to align two sequences: s1 and s2.
 Assume that a match = +2, mismatch = -2, gap = -2

 ### This application is tested on Windows Linux and on macOS*